-Ashley Zarah is an Iranian-American singer/songwriter and Dark-Pop performer hailing from Los Angeles, CA. After recognizing the emotional disconnect she and others were facing with contemporary pop music, she decided to approach the genre through a lens that is often difficult to bare: reality.
+Ashley Zarah is an Iranian-American singer/songwriter and Dark-Pop performer hailing from Los Angeles, CA. After recognizing the emotional disconnect she and others were facing with contemporary pop music, she decided to approach the genre through a lens that is often difficult to bare: honesty.
 Merging millennial pain with an enticing pop soundscape, she is convincing the pop audience to feel something real again, the way she felt during the emo wave in the early 2000s.

 "I feel like fans in other genres get to cathartically rage about heavier topics such as suicide, social anxiety, self-deprecation and identity; and their audiences are healthier because of that – they're able to expel this tension from their psyches.
 That’s what’s so therapeutic about music.
 Pop tends to be about glamor, happiness, attraction, fun – but you can have fun and still be honest, and that’s why people really resonate with all this."

 (Ashley Zarah & the Boston Voyager)

 Despite stemming from a background of non-musicians, there was no shortage of music in the house.
 She was raised on artists ranging from Pink Floyd, Madonna, and Natalie Cole to Iranian stars such as Sima Bina, Dariush, and Haydeh.
 Scouting on her own, she would discover even more eclectic inspirations like Christina Aguilera, Linkin Park, The All-American Rejects, Justin Nozuka, and LIGHTS; all whom inspired her to pick up instruments and gear to perform the songs we hear today.